Main Line Artist Had Brush with Chaplin Greatness

 My Father’s Nomadic Journey

 My father’s improbable odyssey to the Main Line Philadelphia suburbs was far removed from the glamorous characters in, say, The Philadelphia Story, with its wealth and debutantes.
-To this day, I’ve never understood that myth.
+My dad scraped and clawed on his way to earn life’s rewards.

 Dolya Goutman was an immigrant from Krasnodar, Russia, whose family settled in Detroit after landing at Ellis Island.
 (The misspelling of our surname “Goutman” occurred at Ellis Island.)
-An art prodigy since he was a child, Dolya spurned the family business to accept a scholarship to the Art Institute of Chicago.
+An art prodigy since childhood, Dolya spurned the family business to accept a scholarship to the Art Institute of Chicago.
 He graduated in 1939.

 After a fellowship in Mexico, where my father sat at the feet of famed painter and muralist Diego Rivera, he landed in Southern California.
-He became part of the emigree community that included noted Hollywood actors, directors and especially the gifted film composer Dimitri Tiomkin.
+He became part of the emigrant community that included noted Hollywood actors, directors, and especially the gifted film composer Dimitri Tiomkin.

-Chaplin invited Dolya to his Sunset Boulevard mansion.
+Chaplin invited Dolya to his Hollywood mansion on 1085 Summit Drive.
 My dad gratefully accepted.

 The Chaplin Years